bham-carpentries/git-novice-python-ci/_episodes/07-gitlab.md

 ![Creating a Repository on GitLab (Step 1)](../fig/gitlab-create-project-02.png)

 You'll now be presented with a screen where you can put in the details for your project.
-Name your project "planets" and then click "Create Project":
+Name your project "planets-YOURUSERNAME" and then click "Create Project":

 ![Creating a Repository on GitLab (Step 1)](../fig/gitlab-create-project-03.png)